-Revenue Code Major Category Description HCPCS Code 0693 Pre-hospice/Palliative Café S0280: Medical home program, Services comprehensive care coordination and planning, initial plan
+Revenue Code Major Category Descriptions HCPCS Code 0693 Pre-hospice/Palliative Care S0280: Medical home program, Services comprehensive care coordination and planning, initial plan

-On both the CMS-1500 and UB-04, providers must use diagnosis code Z51.5, Palliative Care Encounter, to specify that the assessment is for palliative care services.
+On both the CMS-1500 and CMS-1450 (UB-04), providers must use diagnosis code Z51.5, Palliative Care Encounter, to specify that the assessment is for palliative care services.
+The diagnosis code of Z51.5 must be documented on the claim but shall not be the primary diagnosis for the member.